carpentries-incubator/cwl-novice-tutorial/setup.md

 ~~~
 {: .language-yaml}

-Generate the index files with `cwltool`:
+Next use the CWL reference runner `cwltool` that you installed above and the CWL description
+for the indexing mode of the STAR aligner that was downloaded in the `bio-cwl-tools` directory
+to index the genome and place the result in the `rnaseq` directory alongside the other files:
 ~~~
 cwltool --outdir rnaseq/ bio-cwl-tools/STAR/STAR-Index.cwl dm6-star-index.yaml
 ~~~
 {: .language-bash}
 It should take 10-15 minutes for the index to be generated.

-> ## Docker Requirements
+> ## STAR Index Memory Requirements
-> To generate the index files you will need at least 9 GB of RAM.
+> To generate the genome index you will need at least 9 GB of RAM.
+>
+> If you do not allocate enough RAM the tool will not crash, but the process will stick
+> on the following step:
+> ```
+> ... sorting Suffix Array chunks and saving them to disk...
+> ```
+> If this step does not finish within 10 minutes then it is likely the process has failed,
+> and should be cancelled.
+>
-> MacOS users can configure  Docker Desktop to allocate more memory from the menu "Preferences" and then selecting "Resources".
+> MacOS users can configure  Docker Desktop to allocate more memory
+> from the menu "Preferences" and then selecting "Resources".
+>
-> Windows users can configure WSL 2 to allocate more memory :
+> Windows users can configure WSL 2 to allocate more memory by opening the PowerShell
+> and entering the following:
 > ```
 > # turn off all wsl instances such as docker-desktop
 > wsl --shutdown